How should I structure a domestic helper interview?

 - Go over your basic weekly schedule and the tasks you expect a domestic helper to manage.

 - Make sure to clarify the anticipated rest day.
-How flexible is she to changing it if needed?
+How flexible is the helper to changing it if needed?

-- Does she know when she would be taking her annual leave?
+- Does the helper know when they would like to take annual leave?

 Part 4: Other important discussion items